arangodb/arangodb/Documentation/Books/Manual/Graphs/README.md

 Both approaches have advantages and disadvantages. `FILTER` operations on ede attributes will do comparisons on each traversed edge, which may become CPU-intense.
-When not *finding* the edges in the first place because of the collection containing them is not traversed at all, there will never be a reason to actualy check for their `type` attribute with `FILTER`.
+When not *finding* the edges in the first place because of the collection containing them is not traversed at all, there will never be a reason to actually check for their `type` attribute with `FILTER`.

 The multiple edge collections approach is limited by the [number of collections that can be used simultaneously in one query](../../AQL/Fundamentals/Syntax.html#collection-names).
 Every collection used in a query requires some resources inside of ArangoDB and the number is therefore limited to cap the resource requirements.
-You may also have constraints on other edge attributes, such as a hash index with a unique constraint, which requires the documents to be in a single collection for the uniqueness guarantee, and it may thus not be possible to store the different types of edges in multiple edeg collections.
+You may also have constraints on other edge attributes, such as a hash index with a unique constraint, which requires the documents to be in a single collection for the uniqueness guarantee, and it may thus not be possible to store the different types of edges in multiple edge collections.

 So, if your edges have about a dozen different types, it's okay to choose the collection approach, otherwise the `FILTER` approach is preferred.
 You can still use `FILTER` operations on edges of course.
 You can get rid